Communication Law and Policy

 2. Provide a dedicated space for the study and analysis of European, in its broader sense, and EU communication and media policy.

 3. Actively provide an informed opinion as to matters of European communication and media policy, through its input in public consultations and other appropriate fora.
 The section will establish a working group towards this goal.

 4. To provide a forum for the debate and analysis of European Communications Education and Research Policy; it will establish a dedicated working group for this reason which will advise the ECREA Board on its positions related to the issues of European Education and Training and Research policies.
 The working group is open to non-CLP members but it will act under the auspices of CLP.

 5. to liaise between European institutions and the ECREA Board, as and when deemed appropriate by the Board.

 6. to liaise with the community of practitioners, policy-makers and academics.

-Vice Chair: Hilde Van den Bulck (NeFCA The Netherlands Flanders Communication Association, Antwerp, Belgium)
+Chair: Hilde Van den Bulck (NeFCA The Netherlands Flanders Communication Association, Antwerp, Belgium)